 Voting on Election Day

-Date Election
+Date Election Pre-Registration Deadline

-Voting in Other States and U.S. Territories
+Voting in other states and U.S. territories

 If you are from another state and wish to vote in that state, please check the state student guides at Campus Vote Project or the ALL IN to Vote website for information about voting in your state.